mikic202/Path_finder/README.md

 This algorith was fully created by me from the ground up and is using recursion to find path.
 Because of that it is slower and slower as the maze is becoming bigger.
 Trying to remove loops from the code doesn't really affect the perforaffect, if I were to remove all of the loop probably only then would the program run better.
 <h3>Sample</h3>
 This is sample alogorith which is one of the most popular algorithms.
 It is much faster than recursive one because it only uses loops.
 I took the discription of this algorithm for wekipedia.
+<h2 style="text-align: center;">Test data</h2>
+I ran five tryies of sample algorithm with 50% fill and squere maze with sizes from 2 to 52 and typed in the time into the included excel file.
+I averaged the time for each size and calculated deviation.
+Deviation increases with increasing  size.
+All of the numbers may not be correct because I only ran the algorithm five ( it would be better if I had at least 20 times) times for each size, but this results can give good understanding of corelation betwean size of maze and time it takes the algorithm to find the path.
 <h2 style="text-align: center;">General Thoughts</h2>
 This was a fast project and I definetly need to add some things like selection of the starting and finishing point from the menu and how much filling the maze has.
 This thing can only be done from the code at the moment.
 I would also change some desing.
 I also would like to create new algorith from the ground up, but this time I will try to make it work better
 <h2 style="text-align: center;">Buggs</h2>